jaketay/docs/event-api/README.md

 }
 ```
 #### Notes
-Where the value of the "items" field is an array of objects conforming to the
+* Where the value of the "items" field is an array of objects conforming to the
 Product Schema.
+* The value of the field "create_date" must be chronologically before the value
+of the field "change_date".

 ### The Order Endpoint